December-ways 1864 | Dawn to Noon | Cupola

 1:52

 It is day.
-There is only the sound of the wind’s tracery and a single Blue Jay crossing into January.
+And only the sound is the wind’s tracery and a single Blue Jay crossing into January.

 January-soundways 1864 | Afternoon to evening | Edge Habitat

 According to the Snell meteorological record, the opening days of January were windy, with bursts of cold recorded early in the month (Jan.
-2, 3, 7, 8, and 9) and again at its close ( Jan 30 and 31).
+2, 3, 7, 8, and 9) and again at its close ( Jan 30, 31).
 Snow fell or drifted on Jan.
 4, 5, and 6; rain, mist, and hail visited on Jan.
-15, 18, 19; and a few days were wholly covered by clouds: Jan.
+15, 18, and 19; and a few days were sunken in clouds: Jan.
 8, 17, 20, and 29.
 Cold days alternated with warmer days of thawing on Jan 24, 25, and 29; and “fine days” unfurled in small stretches: Jan.
 3; Jan.
-10-14, Jan.
+10-14; Jan.
 26-28.
 The thermometer dipped to -1.5º F on Jan.
 7, the coldest recorded temperature for the month, then rose to 44.2º F on Jan.
 29, the month’s highest recorded temperature.
-Rain and snow melt was noted at just over 2 inches; and 5 inches of new snow fell.
+Rain and snow-melt accumulated to just over 2 inches; and 5 inches of new snow fell.
 Stratus clouds were the most frequent sky-covering, and winds came most often from the NW + W.

 Bird species in the scatterplot for January number around 40.